SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 # Using the Template Editor

 > [!IMPORTANT]
-> At present, the Template Editor is only available in preview, if the [ReportsAndDashboardsDynamicVisuals](xref:Overview_of_Soft_Launch_Options#reportsanddashboardsdynamicvisuals) and [ReportsAndDashboardsScheduler](xref:Overview_of_Soft_Launch_Options#reportsanddashboardsscheduler) soft-launch options are enabled.
+> The Template Editor is in preview until DataMiner 10.4.1/10.5.0.
+If you use the preview version of the feature, its functionality may be different from what is described below.
 For more information, see [Soft-launch options](xref:SoftLaunchOptions).

 Available from DataMiner 10.4.1/10.5.0.
+Prior to this, the Template Editor is available in soft launch from DataMiner 102.12 onwards, if the soft-launch options *ReportsAndDashboardsDynamicVisuals* and *ReportsAndDashboardsScheduler* are enabled.

 Currently only supported for specific components, such as the grid, timeline, and table component.

 To access the Template Editor: